Steven Velasquez, Senior Vice President and Head of Partner Business Development - Elavon

 As the worlds of technology and financial services converge, providing your merchants and their end users with a connected buying experience is crucial to differentiating your software in an increasingly crowded and competitive market.
-Offering payment capabilities can mean new opportunities for you to expand your market share while staying focused on your business and core strengths.
-Let’s take a closer look.
+ISVs are now able to integrate payments, financing, and a range of other products into their platforms to increase their revenues per merchants served.1 Offering payment capabilities can mean new opportunities for you to expand your market share while staying focused on your business and core strengths.

 Integrating payments means: